Additional affordable housing provision: quality report

 Validation and verification

 Individual local authorities and RSLs are responsible for providing high quality data.
-The Welsh Government Data Collection Team are responsible for validating and undertaking reasonable checks on this data in order to ensure that the data meet the requirements for ‘National Statistics’.
-The Welsh Government Housing Statistics team are responsible for the quality assurance of the analysis in the outputs.
+The Welsh Government data collection team are responsible for validating and undertaking reasonable checks on this data in order to ensure that the data meet the requirements for ‘national statistics’.
+The Welsh Government housing statistics team are responsible for the quality assurance of the analysis in the outputs.

-The information is collected annually via Excel spreadsheets which are downloaded from the Afon file transfer website which provides a secure method for users to submit data.
+The information is collected annually via Excel spreadsheets which are downloaded from the Objective Connect file transfer website which provides a secure method for users to submit data.
 There is guidance in the spreadsheet, which assists users on completing the form.
 The spreadsheets allow respondents to validate some data before sending the spreadsheet to the Welsh Government.

 Examples of validation checks within the forms include cross checks with other relevant tables and checks to ensure data is logically consistent.
 Respondents are also given an opportunity to include contextual information where large changes have occurred (e.g. data items changing by more than 10% compared to the previous year).
 This enables some data cleansing at source and minimises follow up queries.